kriti115/Dataset-Preparation-for-Frame-Field-Learning-using-Orthophotos/README.md

 The data required can be downloaded from the link provided below:
 ....

 There are two folders: data_for_training and downloaded_data.
-The 1st folder contains the ready to use dataset while the 2nd folder contains the raw data which is downloaded from the sources mentioned in the report.
+The 1st folder contains the ready to use dataset which can be downloaded and saved as named on the link.
+The 2nd folder contains the raw data which is downloaded from the sources mentioned in the report.
 The downloaded_data folder must be used to perform the steps mentioned above.
+The images and shapefiles must be saved as subfolders in a folder named data e.g. data/images and data/shapefiles.

 A step-by-step process is described below: